 Exercise Price and Terms of the Options.
 The exercise price per share subject to an option may be amended or adjusted in the absolute discretion of the compensation committee, the determination of which shall be final, binding and conclusive.
 To the extent not prohibited by applicable laws or exchange rules, a re-pricing of options mentioned in the preceding sentence shall be effective without the approval of our shareholders or the approval of the optionees.
 Notwithstanding the foregoing, the exercise price per share subject to an option may not be increased without the approval of the affected optionees.
 If we grant an option to an individual who, at the date of grant, possesses more than ten percent of the total combined voting power of all classes of our shares, the exercise price cannot be less than 110% of the fair market value of our ordinary shares on the date of that grant.
-The compensation committee shall determine the time or times at which an option may be exercised in whole or in part, including exercise prior to vesting, and shall determine any conditions, if any, that must be satisfied before all or part of an option may be exercised.
+The compensation committee shall determine the time or times at which an option may be exercised.
 The term of each option grant shall be stated in the stock option agreement, provided that the term shall not exceed 10 years from the date of the grant.